-The Permanent Select Committee on Intelligence acknowledged that intelligence was in a state of transition and that budgets in the coming years would not be able to support the level of growth that the intelligence community has enjoyed in the recent past.
-However, the Committee believed that it was imperative that sufficient resources be made available to ensure that the intelligence community can fulfill critical requirements so that policymakers will have the kind of information vital to protecting our national security.
-At the same time, the Committee urged the Director of Central Intelligence and the Secretary of Defense to ensure a coordinated, comprehensive, baseline review of functional and organizational priorities and a strong management infrastructure committed to prioritizing resources and requirements.
+In the report which accompanied its version of the initial Fiscal Year 1991 intelligence authorization bill, H.R.
+5422 (H. Rept.
+101-725), the Permanent Select Committee on Intelligence acknowledged that intelligence was in a state of transition and that budgets in the coming years would not be able to support the level of growth that the intelligence community had enjoyed in the recent past.
+However, the Committee indicated that it was imperative that sufficient resources be made available to ensure that the intelligence community can fulfill critical requirements so that policy-makers will have the kind of information vital to protecting our national security.
+At the same time, the Committee urged the Director of Central Intelligence and the Secretary of Defense to ensure a coordinated, comprehensive, baseline review of functional and organizational priorities, and a strong management infrastructure committed to prioritizing resources and requirements.

-The conferees agreed that redundancy within the intelligence community exists and that joint intelligence organizations within the Department of Defense should be strengthened.
+The conferees believe that redundancy within the intelligence community exists, and that joint intelligence organizations within the Department of Defense should be strengthened.
 Indeed, the Administration has reached the same conclusions.
-Accordingly, the Secretary of Defense has mandated that a study be conducted by the Assistant Secretary of Defense for Command, Control, Communications, and Intelligence (C3I) to review the very concerns stated in the report of the Senate Intelligence Committee.
-The conferees look forward to receiving the results of this study and anticipate that some organizational restructuring and personnel reductions based on a fresh assessment of requirements, priorities, structure and available resources, will follow from the study effort.
-The conferees intend to use this information as a basis for their own respective inquiries into this matter during the fiscal year 1992 budget review.
-However, they plan for their reviews to range more broadly, not only encompassing the entities and resources of Department of Defense intelligence, but also including elements of the NFIP which do not lie within the ambit of defense intelligence.
+The Secretary of Defense mandated that a study be conducted by the Assistant Secretary of Defense for Command, Control, Communications, and Intelligence (C3) to review the very concerns stated in the report of the Senate Intelligence Committee.
+The results of this study have been received and are being reviewed by both committees, and the conferees anticipate that some organizational restructuring and personnel reductions based on a fresh assessment of requirements. priorities, structure and available resources, will follow from the study effort.
+Some of the information in the study was used by the intelligence committees as a part of their fiscal year 1992 budget review.
+However, that review ranged more broadly, not only encompassing the entities an resources of Department of Defense intelligence, but also including elements of the NFIP which do not lie within the ambit of defense intelligence.

-The conferees further agree that the intelligence budget, much like the defense budget, will be constrained in coming years.
+The conferees are aware that the intelligence budget, much like the defense budget, will be constrained in coming years.
 However, the conferees reserve judgment on how large a reduction may be required.
-Similarly, with respect to a 25 percent reduction in defense intelligence personnel as mandated by the defense authorization bill, the conferees believe that initiation of such action, in advance of a thorough review of resources, priorities, and require-ments, would be premature.
-Without that review, the conferees lack the information needed to determine proper personnel levels and do not feel that ongoing Administration planning for fiscal year 1991 and beyond should necessarily, at this time, be based on an assumption of a 25 percent reduction in personnel.
-The conferees note that they intend to conduct studies and hearings on these matters during the fiscal year 1992 and subsequent budget reviews.
-The conferees further note that the fiscal year 1992 and subsequent authorization bills will include personnel levels that are appropriate with such reviews.
-The conferees believe that the purpose of the mandated personnel reduction was to set goals to be met only after the conclusion of the Congressional budget process, and that it does not require the Administration to meet these reductions in the fiscal year 1992 budget submission nor in the accompanying multiyear defense plan.
-In fact, the conference report on the DoD authorization bill states that, "nothing in this provision [section 907] would preclude the President from submitting whatever budget proposal in this area he deems appropriate."
+The conferees do not believe that a 25 percent reduction in defense intelligence personnel should be deemed appropriate in the absence of a thorough review of resources, priorities, and requirements.
+Without that review, the intelligence committees lack the information needed to determine proper personnel levels.
+The conferees therefore do not feel that Administration planning for fiscal years beyond 1991 should necessarily, at this time, be based on an assumption of a 25 percent reduction in personnel.
+The conferees note that both intelligence committees intend to conduct studies and hearings on these matters as part of future budget reviews.
+The conferees further note that the fiscal year 1992 and subsequent authorization bills will include personnel levels that reflect such reviews.
+The conferees believe that the purpose of the mandated personnel reduction provision in the fiscal year 1991 defense authorization bill was to set goals to be met only after the conclusion of the Congressional budget process, and that the Administration is not required by the provision to meet these reductions in any budget submission nor accompanying multiyear defense plan.
+In fact, the conference report on the FY 91 defense authorization bill states that "nothing in this provision [section 907] would preclude the President from submitting whatever budget proposal in this area he deems appropriate."